flrichar/fred-arfa/README.md

 Other ideas?
 Add other no-cost resources (looking at you, peering connections).

 Another idea I had was to make the tf flexible, you may see some ignore statements commented out.
 I actually wrote this backwards by having the cloud resources built first, then imported everything.
-An idea occurred to me that some resources without a lot of dependencies (ie ipv6 subents) could be optionally imported, or created outside of terraform, hence the "ignore importing v6 cidr" type of comments.
+An idea occurred to me that some resources without a lot of dependencies (ie ipv6-subnets) could be optionally imported, or created outside of terraform, hence the "ignore importing v6 cidr" type of comments.